pavelbely/mongo-adding-optimal-index-sample/README.md

 }
 ```

 One would argue that saving orders in SQL database is a better idea and probably it is.
-Ok, we're doing so just for demostration purposes.
+We're doing so just for demostration purposes.

 Customers make orders by sending **POST** http requests to **Comrade** app.
 ```js